 This material is copyrighted by Kirby Moore.
 Reproduction without permission is prohibited.
 To support my business and blogging efforts, please visit my website.
 More recently, I have begun teaching Astrology classes on Trauma-Informed Astrology, see http://www.traumainformedastrology.com for more!
 Thank you for visiting!

 Just to make certain I portray both sides of the road here.
 In past posts, I briefly touch on the poverty that you will notice when you travel to Ladakh, but previously, I did not mention much in the way of specifics.
-Well if this kind of thing makes your stomach turn, like it did mine at the time, then go to another post.
-Seriously.

 Okay, for those readers interested in my take on some of the suffering that goes on, read on.
 I think my inability to digest and process all of this information led to my being sick some of the time – when I was with the pilgrimage group, it was easier to turn a cold shoulder to.
 However, when I was on my own in Ladakh, everything was vividly in front of my face.
 I was reminded constantly of how easy we have things in the West.